 FIGHTING SEXUAL ASSAULT CHARGES IN PENNSYLVANIA

-Being charged for statutory sexual assault is frightening but also an extraordinarily embarrassing affair.
-Regardless of innocence or guilt, the consequences of a conviction are a real threat to your freedom, rights and liberties.
+Being charged with statutory sexual assault is frightening but also an extraordinarily embarrassing affair.
+Regardless of innocence or guilt, the consequences of a conviction are a real threat to your freedom, rights, and liberties.
 There are many defenses to sex crimes.

 If you are facing statutory sex assault charges it is important to hire an attorney right away and not talk to the police or prosecutors, even if you are completely innocent and trying to explain your side of the story.
 Let an attorney do the talking.

-We will fully investigate all aspects of your case, examining all angles and gathering testimony and witnesses on your behalf.
+We will fully investigate your case, examining all angles and gathering testimony and witnesses on your behalf.
 We will go over the charges and the procedures taken by law enforcement carefully.
 We will aggressively look for any evidence to build a strong case for you.

 If your case goes to trial, we will be by your side at every turn, to prepare you and your family for possible questioning and keep you informed so that together we can make the best decision for you and your family.

-It is our goal to have your case dismissed and charges reduced and if that is not possible, we will fight aggressively to keep your name off of the national registry of sex offenders.
+Our goal is to have your case dismissed and charges reduced; if that is not possible, we will fight aggressively to keep your name off the national registry of sex offenders.

 FREE LEGAL CONSULTATION

 We offer free legal consultations to anyone charged with a crime.
 Call us today to find out how we can help defend your rights.